Rviewer-Challenges/kslH9nF4ZJcayHVA49Vf/COMMENTS.md

 Simple app containing in a matching cards game.
-I've chosen a cartoons theme mostly because it's a theme that I like but also because these images are perfect in vectorial format so that they can be stored as vector drawables taking few space and the size of the app remains small and can be used offline.
+I've chosen a cartoons theme mostly because it's a theme that I like but also because these images are perfect in vector format so that they can be stored as vector drawables taking few space and the size of the app remains small and can be used offline.

 ## Modules